10yard/dkafe/readme.md

 ### For Windows

-1. Mame v0.196 to v0.135 from https://www.mamedev.org/ .
+1. Mame v0.196 to v0.236 from https://www.mamedev.org/ .
 Rom hacks and lua interface hacks are tested against these versions.
 2. Wolfmame (for competition/recording) from https://github.com/mahlemiut/wolfmame/releases/
 3. HB Mame (Dedicated to hacks and homebrew) from https://www.progettosnaps.net/hbmame/

 ### For Raspberry Pi (Model 4)

-1. Mame v0.196 to v0.135 from https://www.mamedev.org/ .
-Rom hacks and lua interface hacks are tested against this version.
+1. Mame v0.196 to v0.236 from https://www.mamedev.org/ .
+LUA interface and plugins are tested against this version.
 Mamedev binaries are not generally available for Raspberry Pi so you will have to compile your own.
 See readme.txt in **\dkwolf** folder
 2. Advance Mame from https://www.advancemame.it/download